The Long Run Initiative present an expert led discussion on the long-run perspective and key lessons for business from the Pandemic.

 We believe that by understanding the past, we can better appreciate the forces that have created the present and how they will shape the trajectory of future of businesses, economies and societies.

-Through the organisation of short, high-impact round table events, the LRI creates a dialogue to exchange knowledge and stimulate ideas, giving participants the opportunity to reflect on and discuss parallels from the past, and consider how these lessons apply to their own organizations.
+Through the organisation of short, high-impact round table events, the LRI creates a dialogue to exchange knowledge and stimulate ideas, giving participants the opportunity to reflect on and discuss parallels from the past, and consider how these lessons apply to their own organisations.

 Dr Laurence B. Mussio

 Dr Laurence B. Mussio is a senior Canadian business historian, special advisor to senior executives of North American financial institutions.
 He teaches at the Schulich School of Business, York University, Toronto.
-Laurence is also CEO of SIERC a Toronto, Canada based consultancy specializing in mobilizing context for decision-making.
+Laurence is also CEO of SIERC a Toronto, Canada based consultancy specialising in mobilising context for decision-making.
 He has published scholarly books on government, political economy and business.
 In Spring 2020, McGill-Queen's University Press is publishing his landmark two-volume study of Canada's first bank BMO Bank of Montreal, entitled Whom Fortune Favours The Bank of Montreal and the Rise of North American Finance, with a foreward by Niall Ferguson.

 Professor John Turner

 John is a Professor of Finance and Financial History at Queen’s University Belfast.
-He is a former Head of Queen’s Management School and is the director of the Queen’s University Centre for Economic History.
+He is a former Head of Queen’s Business School and is the director of the Queen’s University Centre for Economic History.
 He has been a Houblon -Norman Fellow at the Bank of England and an Alfred D. Chandler Fellow at Harvard Business School.
 John has published an award -winning book entitled Banking in Crisis.His next book, which will be published by Cambridge University Press this summer, is entitled Boom and Bust: A Global History of Financial Bubbles.

 Dr Chris Colvin